 Once Cooled, Make the Frosting

-- Begin by adding your vegan butter, shortening, vanilla bean paste/extract, and coconut cream to a large mixing bowl and whip to combine.
+- Begin by adding your vegan butter, shortening, and vanilla to a large mixing bowl.
+Whip together until fluffy, about 2 minutes.
 Once whipped, slowly add in your powdered sugar ½ cup at a time and whip until a smooth frosting has formed.

 - Take the frosting out of the mixing bowl and add ⅔ of the frosting to one bowl and ⅓ of the frosting to another.
 In the bowl with ⅓ cup frosting, mix in the pitaya powder.

 - Cover the cookie cake with a thin layer of the white frosting.
 Then, add the remaining white frosting and pink frosting to opposite sides of a piping bag and pipe along the outer edge of the cake.
-As a final step, sprinkle the 2 Tbsp of rainbow sprinkles on top.
+As a final step, sprinkle the rainbow sprinkles on top.
 Cut into 8 slices and enjoy!

 - Cookie Cake will keep in the fridge for up to 1 week.
 The cake can be frozen for up to 1 month, just let the cake defrost at room temperature for 1 hour before eating.

 - This cookie cake comes out soft and chewy.
 For a crispier cookie cake, replace the brown sugar 1:1 with white sugar